awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
 Name of the `Makefile` variable containing the *path to the proof directory containing the harness file*.
-By default, the variable name is "PROOFDIR".
+By default, the variable name is `PROOFDIR`.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">